overtrue/laravel-shopping-cart/README.md

 ### Count rows

-return the number of rows.
+Return the number of rows.

 **syntax:**